Recurring Payments FAQ

-- Payments for purchases you might make in the future (for example, purchases of mp3 songs or games)
+- Payments for purchases you may make in the future (for example, purchases of mp3 songs or games)

 A recurring payment is a payment that occurs at regular or predetermined intervals over a specified time period.

-If the merchant did not comply with the above policy, report it to email@example.com.
+If the merchant did not comply with the above policy, please report to email@example.com.

-Will I receive notice when my chosen payment method is charged?
+Will I receive notice when my selected payment method is charged?

-You will receive an email confirmation from Amazon Pay when you are charged.
-If you do not believe you authorized a charge, contact Amazon Pay Customer Support.
+You will receive an email confirmation from Amazon Payments when you are charged.
+If you do not believe you authorized a charge, please contact Amazon Payments Customer Support.

-Only credit cards can be used for a recurring payment.
-Do not choose a debit card when agreeing to a recurring payment.
+Only credit cards and your Amazon Payments Balance can be used for a recurring payment.
+Do not select a debit card when agreeing to a recurring payment.
 A debit card, also known as a "check" or "ATM" card, typically has the word "debit" printed on the face of the card.

-How do I cancel an authorization I have granted to a merchant?
+How do I cancel an authorization I’ve granted to a merchant?

 Does canceling the authorization automatically terminate my service or purchase agreement with the merchant?

-No. Canceling a standing authorization through Amazon Pay only prevents the merchant from charging your Amazon account going forward.
-You might still be responsible for payment or other penalties under the terms of your agreement with the merchant.
-If you want to cancel your agreement with the merchant, contact the merchant directly.
+No. Canceling a standing authorization through Amazon Payments only prevents the merchant from charging your Amazon Payments Account going forward, and you may still be responsible for payment or other penalties under the terms of your agreement with the merchant.
+If you want to cancel your agreement with the merchant, please contact the merchant directly.

-How do I update the payment method I have authorized a merchant to use?
+How to I update the payment method I’ve authorized a merchant to use?